Riemann--Hilbert approach to the time-dependent generalized sine kernel: The main results and assumptions

-\item The assumptions on the type of the saddle-point at $\la_0$ guarantee that there exists a local parametrization for $u\!\pa{\la}$ around $\la_0$, $u\!\pa{\la}-u\!\pa{\la_0}=- \om^2\!\pa{\la}$ with $\om\!\pa{\la} =\pa{\la-\la_0} h\pa{\la}$, where $h\pa{\la_0}\not= 0$ and $h$ is holomorphic on $\mc{D}_{\la_0,\de}$ for some $\de>0$. \item As it will become apparent from our asymptotic analysis, given functions $u,\nu, g$ satisfying to all the hypothesis, one has that $\ddet{}{I+V} \not=0$ for $x$ large enough. \item The assumption on the number of saddle-points and their order can be relaxed in principle.
-RHP with multiple saddle-points have been considered in \cite{VarzuginOscillatoryRHPTypePDE}.
-This work was later extended to the case of less regular functions and higer order saddle-points in \cite{DoRHPApproachGeneralizationVarzuginOscRHP}. \item The restriction on the real part of $\nu$ in the vicinity of $\pm q$ is of technical nature.
-It allows us to avoid the analysis related to the so-called ambiguous Fisher--Hartwig symbols.
-The method for dealing with such kinds of problems in the framework of Riemann--Hilbert problems has been proposed in \cite{DeiftItsKrasovskyAsymptoticsofToeplitsHankelWithFHSymbols,DeiftItsKrasovskyProofOfGeneralizedFHConjectureAndMoreAnnouncmentResults}.
-The cases where $\Re\pa{\nu\pa{\pm q}} \geq \tf{1}{2}$ could in principle be treated along these techniques, but we chose not to venture into these technicalities. \item We have depicted the contour $\msc{C}_{E}$ appearing in principal value integral in \eqref{definition fonction E+} on Fig.~\ref{contour pour transfo Cauchy et Hilbert}.
-This contour $\msc{C}_{E}$ is chosen in such a way that the integral is converging exponentially fast at infinity.
-This avoids us unnecessary complications and corresponds to most, if not all, situations that can arize in interacting integrable models. \item In the case of kernels involved in the representation of the two-point functions in integrable models, the function $u$ takes the form $u\pa{\la}=p\pa{\la} -\tf{t \varepsilon\pa{\la} }{x} $. $p$ corresponds to the momentum of excitations whereas $\varepsilon$ corresponds to their energy.
+\item In the case of kernels involved in the representation of the two-point functions in integrable models, the function $u$ takes the form $u\pa{\la}=p\pa{\la} -\tf{t \varepsilon\pa{\la} }{x} $. $p$ corresponds to the momentum of excitations whereas $\varepsilon$ corresponds to their energy.
 The parameter $t$ plays the role of the time-shift between the two operators and $x$ that of their distance of separation.
 In general, one is interested in the large-distance/long-time behavior of the two-point function in the case where the ratio $\tf{t}{x}$ is fixed.
 In such a limit, for many models of interest, the function $u$ has a unique saddle-point on $\R$.
-This physical interpretation can be seen as a motivation for certain of our assumptions. \item It is not a problem to carry out the same analysis in the case where the contour $\msc{C}_E$ given in Fig.\ref{contour pour transfo Cauchy et Hilbert} is replaced by $\msc{C}_E^{\pa{w}} = \msc{C}_E\cap\paa{ z \in \Cx \; : \; \abs{\Re\pa{z}}\leq w}$, with $w \in \R^+$ such that $q$, $-q$ and $\la_0$ belong to $\intoo{-w}{w}$.
-Up to minor modifications due to such a truncation of the remote part of the contour, the results remain unchanged. \end{itemize}
+This physical interpretation can be seen as a motivation for certain of our assumptions.